ICanBoogie/Prototype/README.md

 ### Lazy loading

 Properties that only create their value the first time they are accessed can also be defined, they are often used for lazy loading.

-In the following example, the `get_pseudo_uniqid()` getter returns a unique value, but because the `pseudo_uniqid` property is created with the `public` visibility after the getter is called, any subsequent access to the property returns the same value, because the property is now
+In the following example, the `get_pseudo_uniqid()` getter returns a unique value, but because the `pseudo_uniqid` property is created with the `public` visibility after the getter was called, any subsequent access to the property returns the same value, because the property is now
 accessible: